MicrosoftDocs/query-docs/query-languages/m/table-fromlist.md

 ## Example 3

-Create a table from the list using the [Record.FieldValues](record-fieldvalues.md) splitter with the resulting table having "CustomerID" and "Name" as column names.
+Create a table from a list using the [Record.FieldValues](record-fieldvalues.md) splitter.

 **Usage**